Wonder what sets you apart from the people that seem to crush their financial goals?

 They seem to be everywhere on Facebook, blogs, radio shows, and websites.
 They pay off mountains of debt and scream about debt freedom, or maybe they save gobs of money in a record amount of time, or they have considerable success with their new small business.

-And it seems like it’s so easy for them…almost annoyingly easy.
+Success seems so easy for them too…almost annoyingly easy.

 You might even find yourself wondering, “well, they don’t know my circumstances”, or “they can’t have it that bad,” or “their life must be so much easier than mine.”